HUNTSVILLE, Ala. (WHNT) - The award-winning goat cheese produced in rural Limestone County made it's debut in downtown Huntsville Saturday.

-Belle Chevre, a goat cheese creamery in Elkmont, will open a second cheese shop and tasting room at the Clinton Row Project in May.
-The small retail space across the street from Kaffeeklatsch will be Belle Chevre’s first location in Huntsville.
+Belle Chevre, a goat cheese creamery in Elkmont, will opened a second cheese shop and tasting room at the Clinton Row Project, at 100 Jefferson Street.
+The small retail space across the street from Kaffeeklatsch is Belle Chevre's first location in Huntsville.

 "We're super excited," says Downtown Huntsville, Inc. CEO Chad Emerson.
 "Owner Tasia Malakasis has been all over the news, all over magazines, and so her first shop outside Elkmont is going to be right here at the Clinton Row Project in downtown Huntsville."